csommerl/js120/lesson2/lesson2_notes.md

 ### Type of a Function Value

-All functions in JavaScript are of the `function` data type, which are in fact objects (i.e., a complex data type that has both properties and methods).
+All functions in JavaScript are of the `function` data type, which are in fact a type of object (i.e., a complex data type that has both properties and methods).

 ---